Volcanoes: Definition, Types, & Facts

 On the basis of periodicity, the volcanos may be divided into:

 - Dormant Volcanos: These are not extinct but did not erupt within the historic time.
-The Vesuvius volcano in Italy is one the example of Dormant Volcano, it has erupted first in 79 A.D. and after that, it erupted with great force in 1631 A.D. it subsequently erupted in 1803, 1872, 1906, 1927, 1928, 1929.
+The Vesuvius volcano in Italy is an example of a Dormant Volcano, it erupted first in 79 A.D. and after that, it erupted with great force in 1631 A.D. it subsequently erupted in 1803, 1872, 1906, 1927, 1928, and 1929.
 Another example of a Dormant volcano is Kilimanjaro (Tanzania).

 - Extinct Volcanos: A volcano that was active in a distinct geological past and there is no longer volcanic activity is called an extinct volcano.
 Example- Crater converting into a lake, Arthur’s seat (Edinburgh- Capital of Scotland), Aconcagua (Andes), Sulaimon, and Demavend in Elburz (Iran).